bbli/cpp-git/README.md

 * Define TearDown to delete created files from testing
 * conversion between relative to absolute path in interpreter code
 * git_path speedup optimization
+* implement git update-ref

-* git reset --medium = just change index file to point to HEAD commit
+* git reset --medium(aka default) = just change index file to point to HEAD commit
 * git reset --hard = do above + walkTreeAndReplace on HEAD commit
+* git log: walk HEAD backwards , printing as you go along
+    * filter
+    * --stat = call "git status" between each commit
+* git branch
+    * -D branch_name: delete the branch
+    * -a: show all branches
+    * nothing: create a new branch and switch to it(Note this is different from default behavior)
+* git cat-file = take the hash and try to find the file.
+If found, read it in using read_file and print the contents.
+Otherwise throw not found error

-* implement git update-ref
+* git commit

 * command
     * cat-file [DONE]
     * init [DONE]